bal-sm/repo-for-learning/systems/programming/html_htmx/htmx_docs/ws.md

       - for the element (either the natural event
       - or the event specified by [`hx-trigger`])

-Mine:
+Mine, learning note:
-> It's not properly summarized.
+> This part not properly summarized.

 ...